mark-watson/PythonAIBook/manuscript/Chess.md

     return legal_moves
 ```

 This make-check-unmake pattern is the standard approach in chess engines.
-It is correct by construction — any move that does not leave the king in check is legal — and it relies on the efficiency of `make_move` and `unmake_move` to be fast enough for search.
+It is correct by construction (any move that does not leave the king in check is legal) and it relies on the efficiency of `make_move` and `unmake_move` to be fast enough for search.

 ## Make Move and Unmake Move